Graduate Degrees and Certificates Offered by the School of Art

 Conditionally Classified Admissions

 An applicant who has deficiencies in prerequisites for a concentration, but who in the judgment of the School of Art can meet these prerequisites with additional preparation specified at time of admission, may be admitted with Conditionally Classified graduate standing.
 Students who have deficiencies in prerequisites for a concentration, but who are willing to engage in additional preparation to meet prerequisites, are encouraged to apply.

 Acceptance to a degree program in Art

 After submitting the School of Art application materials, those who pass the program review are recommended by the faculty to be admitted as either Classified or Conditionally Classified.
 A Classified Graduate has satisfied all prerequisites.
 A Conditionally Classified Graduate has outstanding prerequisites to complete.
 Acceptance is not complete until the applicant has received both notification of acceptance from the School of Art and a formal letter of acceptance from the CSULB Office of Enrollment Services.
-Acceptance decisions are normally sent out by April 15th for fall admission and by November 15th for spring admission.
+Acceptance decisions are normally sent out by April 15th for fall admission.

 Transfer units are allowed on a case-by-case basis and must have been completed within the 7-year limit.